- Advising & Support

 The Center for Work and Service (CWS) is here to help you to imagine the possibilities — graduate/professional school, employment, fellowships or service—for life after Wellesley.
 The CWS has planned many programs especially for you, as seniors, to ensure your successful launch into the real world.
 To view the full calendar of CWS events or to make an appointment with a CWS counselor, log in to your MyCWS account.

-- Senior Boot Camp, an opportunity to learn about the job search (including using social media as a tool), graduate school and fellowships, networking, interviewing, and business communications will take place on Sunday, September 8, at 5:30 in PNE (dinner will be served).
+- Senior Boot Camp, an opportunity to learn about the job search (including using social media as a tool), graduate school and fellowships, networking, interviewing, and business communications will take place on Monday, September 8, 4:30 - 8 pm in the Pendleton Atrium (dinner will be served).

 Graduate Fellowships and Scholarships

 For those of you interested in graduate study, research or travel after Wellesley, there are a number of graduate fellowships and scholarships to which you may want to apply.
 Some are national; some are exclusively for Wellesley students.
-The Extramural Graduate Fellowship Committee will hold its Fellowship Information Meeting on September 3 at 7 pm in SCI 377.
-At this meeting you will get information about Rhodes, Marshall, Fulbright, Luce, Mitchell and other scholarships as well as about travel grants such as the Watson and Knafel.
+Students who wish to study a foreign language, teach English abroad, spend a year of travel overseas, conduct global research or fund graduate study may all have interest in a graduate fellowship.
 Elizabeth Mandeville (firstname.lastname@example.org) is the resource person in the Center for Work and Service for information about graduate fellowship and scholarship opportunities.
 You can find more information about fellowships available here.

 Fellowships and Grants for Seniors